 If you were to develop a ranking of some of the hottest debates in modern times, renewable vs. non-renewable sources would probably come out on top.
 And that is still despite almost everyone knowing that renewable energy is the better alternative.

-Solar energy has been at the center of this debate for as long as it’s existed.
-Eco-scientists see solar power as the future of energy, governments endorse it (albeit a little bit), and some corporations have started large-scale harnessing of solar power.
+Solar energy pros and cons have been at the center of this debate for as long as it’s existed.
+Eco-scientists see solar power as the future of energy alternatives, governments endorse it (albeit a little bit), and some corporations have started large-scale harnessing of solar power.
 This has made it one of the fastest-growing renewable sources of energy on the planet.

 But how does it compare to other sources of energy?
 This article will compare solar energy to other renewable and non-renewable sources, including fossil fuels, hydroelectric power, wind energy, geothermal energy, nuclear energy, and biomass.